On the Regulary of Reaction Systems: Preliminaries

-For every reaction $y\to y'\in\cR$, the sum of stoichiometric coefficients of the reactant (i.e., $\ell_1$-norm of the reactant $\|y\|_1\coloneqq\sum_{j=1}^dy_j$) is called the \emph{molecularity} of the reaction.
-If the molecularity of every reaction is no more than one/two/three, then the reaction network is called \emph{unimolecular}/\emph{bimolecular}/\emph{termolecular}, respectively.
-A \emph{stochastic kinetics} of a reaction network $\cR$ is a collection of \emph{propensity functions} $\Lambda=\{\lambda_{y\to y'}\colon \mathbb{N}^d_0\to\mathbb{R}_+\colon y\to y'\in\cR\}$, each of which corresponds to one reaction in the network, characterizing how likely that reaction may fire.
-A reaction $y\ce{->}y'\in\cR$ is \emph{active} in a state $x$ if $\lambda_{y\to y'}(x)>0$, and is \emph{inactive} otherwise.
+{A \emph{kinetics} of a reaction network $\cR$ is a collection of \emph{propensity functions} $\Lambda=\{\lambda_{y\to y'}\colon \mathcal{D}\to\mathbb{R}_+\colon y\to y'\in\cR\}$, each of which corresponds to one reaction in the network, and the domain $\mathcal{D} = \mathbb{R}^d_+$ or $\mathcal{D} = \mathbb{N}^d_0$.
+A reaction $y\ce{->}y'\in\cR$ is \emph{active} in a state $x\in\mathcal{D}$ if $\lambda_{y\to y'}(x)>0$, and is \emph{inactive} otherwise.
 Furthermore, a reaction is \emph{active}/\emph{inactive} in a set if it is active/inactive in every state in the set.
-A reaction network endowed with a stochastic kinetics, denoted as a pair $(\cR,\Lambda)$, is called a \emph{stochastic reaction system} (SRS).
+If $\mathcal{D} = \mathbb{N}^d_0$, {then} $\Lambda$ is a \emph{stochastic} kinetics with each propensity function characterizing how \emph{likely} a reaction may fire; if $\mathcal{D} = \mathbb{R}^d_+$, {then} $\Lambda$ is a \emph{deterministic} kinetics with each propensity function characterizing how \emph{fast} a reaction fires.
+A reaction network {$\mathcal{R}$} endowed with a stochastic kinetics, denoted as a pair $(\cR,\Lambda)$, is called a \emph{stochastic reaction system} (SRS).
+A reaction network {$\mathcal{R}$} endowed with a deterministic kinetics, denoted as a pair $(\cR,\Lambda)$, is called a \emph{deterministic reaction system}.
+Whether $(\cR,\Lambda)$ refers to an SRS or a deterministic reaction system will be clear from the context.
 For a majority of kinetics of interest in CRNT, propensity function of each reaction in a reaction network only depends on the reactant of the reaction.
-One particular such stochastic kinetics is the \emph{stochastic mass-action kinetics} defined as follows.
-Given the reaction network $\cR$, for every $y\to y'\in\cR$,
+One particular kinetics is the \emph{mass-action kinetics} defined as follows.}